Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Results, Data Analysis, Taxonomies

-Level 2 \textit{Symbolic[Neuro]} is what we describe as a \textit{Nested} architecture, where a symbolic reasoning system is the primary system with neural components driving certain internal decisions.
-AlphaGo is the example provided by Kautz, where the symbolic system is a Monte Carlo Tree Search with neural state estimators nominating next states.
-We found three studies that fit this architecture \cite{Belkebir201643, Chaturvedi2019264,Chen2021328}.
+Type 2 \textit{Symbolic[Neuro]} is what we describe as a \textit{Nested} architecture, where a symbolic reasoning system is the primary system with neural components driving certain internal decisions.
+AlphaGo is the example given by Kautz, where the symbolic system is a Monte Carlo Tree Search with neural state estimators nominating next states.
+We found four studies that fit this architecture.
+We use \cite{Chen2021328} for the purposes of illustration - Figure \ref{fig:chen}.